J. Edgar Hoover Building: Planning

 Since 1935, as an element of the United States Department of Justice, the FBI had been headquartered in the Department of Justice Building.
 In March 1962, the Kennedy administration proposed spending $60 million to construct a headquarters for the FBI on the north side of Pennsylvania Avenue NW opposite the Justice Department.
 The administration argued that the FBI, which had offices in the Justice Department building as well as 16 other sites in the capital, was too dispersed to function effectively.
 Initially, prospects for the new building seemed good.
 A House committee approved the budget request on April 11, and a Senate committee approved it a day later.
 But the United States House of Representatives deleted the funds when the budget reached the House floor.
 A budget conference committee then voted in September to restore enough funds for site selection, planning, and preliminary design.

 The site selection process for the new FBI headquarters was largely driven by factors unrelated to organizational efficiency.
 By 1960, Pennsylvania Avenue was marked by deteriorating homes, shops, and office buildings on the north side and the monumental Neoclassical federal office buildings of Federal Triangle on the south side.
 Kennedy noticed the dilapidated condition of the street when his inaugural procession traversed Pennsylvania Avenue in January 1961.
 At a cabinet meeting on August 4, 1961, Kennedy established the Ad Hoc Committee on Federal Office Space to recommend new structures to accommodate the growing federal government (which had constructed almost no new office buildings in the city since the Great Depression).
 Assistant Secretary of Labor Daniel Patrick Moynihan was assigned to help staff the committee.
 In the Ad Hoc Committee's final report, Moynihan proposed (in part) that Pennsylvania Avenue be redeveloped using the powers of the federal government.
 The report suggested razing every block north of Pennsylvania Avenue from the United States Capitol to 15th Street NW, and building a mixture of cultural buildings (such as museums and theaters), government buildings, hotels, office buildings, restaurants, and retail on these blocks.
 Kennedy approved the report on June 1, 1962, and established an informal "President's Council on Pennsylvania Avenue" to draw up a plan to redevelop Pennsylvania Avenue.
+On September 20, 1962, Congress approved an initial budget of $12.2 million to acquire a site for the building.